comses/comses.net/README.md

 Linux, PostgreSQL, Redis, Elasticsearch, Docker
 ```

-We accept contributions of all kinds!
 Pull requests, issues to request new features, enhancements, or bug reports are all welcome.
 Please make sure to review the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.

 [Create a pull request from a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

 [Create an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue)

-Developer setup instructions:
+#### Development Environment Setup
 -------------
 1. [Install Docker](https://docs.docker.com/engine/install/) ([Ubuntu-specific install instructions](https://docs.docker.com/desktop/install/ubuntu/))
-2. After installing the `% apt install -y docker-compose-plugin` provides a `docker compose ...` command that replaces the old `docker-compose ...` invocations
+2. The new `docker-compose-plugin` (e.g., `% apt install -y docker-compose-plugin`) provides a `docker compose ...` command that replaces old `docker-compose ...` invocations
 3. Add `vm.max_map_count=262144` to `/etc/sysctl.d/99-docker.conf` for elasticsearch

 Run `./build.sh` to build the Docker image and generate secrets and a symlinked `docker-compose.yml` file.
 Run `docker-compose up -d` to start all containers.
+The site will have no data or Pages however without a data dump to restore via `inv borg.restore`.

 The `build.sh` script relies on
 [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html).
 To install this on macOS you may need to install [macports](https://www.macports.org/) or use [homebrew](https://brew.sh/) and `brew install gettext`.

-Enabling debugging is still a bit of a pain and requires custom workarounds to the Docker environment.
-Visual Studio Code has a container environment that can be useful: https://code.visualstudio.com/docs/remote/containers
+Enabling debugging can be a bit of a pain and requires custom workarounds to the Docker environment.
+Visual Studio Code has a container environment that can be useful though: https://code.visualstudio.com/docs/remote/containers

-**Other Repositories**
+### Other CoMSES Projects

 - [Catalog](https://github.com/comses/catalog) provides web services for annotating and managing publications that reference computational research objects.
 Developed by CoMSES Net to assess the state of open and reusable scientific computation in agent based modeling, it depends on the [citation](https://github.com/comses/citation) Django app for bibliometric metadata management.
-Our instance of catalog runs at https://catalog.comses.net
+A paper with the key findings is available at [Environmental Modelling & Software: On code sharing and model documentation of published individual and agent-based models](https://doi.org/10.1016/j.envsoft.2020.104873).
-- The [Open Modeling Foundation (OMF)](https://github.com/openmodelingfoundation/openmodelingfoundation.github.io) is an alliance of modeling organizations that coordinates and administers a common, community developed body of standards and best practices among diverse communities of modeling scientists.
+- The [Open Modeling Foundation (OMF)](https://openmodelingfoundation.github.io/) is an alliance of modeling organizations that coordinates and administers a common, community developed body of standards and best practices among diverse communities of modeling scientists.
 This repository hosts a [hugo site](https://gohugo.io/) and is used to collaboratively draft computational modeling standards for the OMF.
+- Open training modules, educational outreach initiatives, and example FAIR+ computational models that can be run on the [Open Science Grid](https://opensciencegrid.org/) are being developed at https://github.com/comses-education

 ## Contributors ✨
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of all kinds are welcome!